Ivet566/PHASE-1-PROJECT/README.md

 BUSINESS UNDERSTANDING

-The client intends to expand into new industries to diversify their portfolio,the main interest being purchasing and operating airplanes for commercial and private enterprises.This project aims to determine aircraft with the lowest risk for the client to start this new business endeavor.
+The client intends to expand into new industries to diversify their portfolio,the main interest being purchasing and operating airplanes for commercial and private enterprises.This project aims to determine aircraft with the lowest risk for the client to start the new business endeavor.

 DATA UNDERSTANDING AND ANALYSIS